bradfrost/atomic-design/chapter-1.md

 While This Is Responsive is successful at articulating how these interface patterns can scale across screen sizes and environments, it’s still up to designers and developers to put these patterns into action.
 And as it turns out, that’s a lot of work.

-## Front-end frameworks, in theory and in practice
+## UI frameworks, in theory and in practice
 Designers and developers are already strapped for time and resources, and they’re now being tasked with making interfaces that look and function beautifully in any environment.
 It’s a tall order indeed.

 This need to address growing device diversity while still sanely getting projects out the door has given rise to front-end frameworks like [Foundation by Zurb](http://foundation.zurb.com/) and [Bootstrap](http://getbootstrap.com/).

-These frameworks provide designers with a collection of pre-assembled HTML patterns, CSS styles, and JavaScript to add functionality to interactive components like dropdowns and carousels.
+These user interface frameworks provide designers with a collection of pre-assembled HTML patterns, CSS styles, and JavaScript to add functionality to interactive components like dropdowns and carousels.
 In essence, these frameworks are handy toolkits for quickly assembling interfaces.

 {% include figure.html src="../images/content/bootstrap-components.png" caption="Bootstrap provides a collection of UI components to speed up development"  %}